keidson299/AIForwardDeveloperChallenge/PROJECT_PLAN.md

    generally like to avoid

-While there may be some AI tools that have slightly better performance in certain areas, I believe these reasons are justification enough for me to select CoPilot on my system.
+While there may be some AI tools that have slightly better performance in certain areas, I believe these reasons are justification enough for me to select CoPilot with Claude on my system.
 Since its already installed and configured, there are no extra steps for this requirement besides using the tool.

 # Step 2: Git Repository